Frequently asked questions (FAQ)

 Those won’t fly.
 We do not provide GPU virtualization for Qubes.
 This is mostly a security decision, as implementing such a feature would most likely introduce a great deal of complexity into the GUI virtualization infrastructure.
-However, Qubes does allow for the use of accelerated graphics (OpenGL) in Dom0’s Window Manager, so all the fancy desktop effects should still work.
+However, Qubes does allow for the use of accelerated graphics (e.g. OpenGL) in dom0’s Window Manager, so all the fancy desktop effects should still work.
 App qubes use a software-only (CPU-based) implementation of OpenGL, which may be good enough for basic games and applications.

 For further discussion about the potential for GPU passthrough on Xen/Qubes, please see the following threads:

 Is Qubes a multi-user system?

 No. Qubes does not pretend to be a multi-user system.
 Qubes assumes that the user who controls Dom0 controls the whole system.
 It is very difficult to securely implement multi-user support.
 See here for details.